zommiommy/mem_dbg-rs/README.md

 # mem_dbg

-Traits and associated procedural macros to recursively compute the memory usage of a data structure or print its layout.
+Traits and associated procedural macros to display recursively the layout and memory usage of a value.

+The trait [`MemDbg`] can be used to display the recursive layout of a value, together with the size of each part.
+We provide implementations from for most basic types, and a derive macro for structs and enums whose fields implement [`MemDbg`].

+To compute the size, we provide the trait [`MemSize`] and a derive macro that can be used to compute the size of a value in bytes.
-The standard library function [`std::mem::size_of`] returns the stack size of a type in bytes, but it does not take into consideration heap memory.
-This crate provides a trait [`MemSize`] and an associated procedural macro for that purpose.
-Moreover, the trait [`MemDbg`] can be used to display the recursive layout of a data structure, together with the size of each part.
+The standard library function [`std::mem::size_of`] returns the stack size of a type in bytes, but it does not take into consideration heap memory: [`MemSize`] is a trait and associated associated procedural macro that perform this task, with options to take into account size or capacity, and to optionally follow references.

-Both traits accept options that can change their behavior (e.g., follow references or not) or the way the data is displayed (e.g., humanize the size or display it as a percentage of the total size).
+Note that other traits partially provide the functionality of [`MemSize`], but either they require to implement manually a trait, which is prone to error, or do not provide the flexibility necessary for [`MemDbg`].
+Most importantly, [`MemSize`] uses the type system to avoid iterating over the content of a container (a vector, etc.) when it is not necessary, making it possible to compute instantly the size of values occupying hundreds of gigabytes of heap memory.

-### Example
+## Example
 ```rust
 use mem_dbg::*;